+Sure.
+Today battery + solar is more expensive than baseload coal.
+The problem is you don’t have to look too far forward to see that it won’t be soon.
 Coal, gas, oil, all have economics based on a scarcity curve: the more we use, the deeper we need to dig and more expensive to extract.
-Solar and battery power is on a technology curve: the more the world produces, the cheaper it becomes.
+Solar and battery power is on a technology curve, the more the world produces, the cheaper it becomes:

-My view is we will reach an energy parity where technology curve becomes an upper bound for the scarcity curve. i.e. the price of energy won’t exceed the cost of Solar+Batteries.
+This leaves us with an energy parity where the technology curve becomes an upper bound for the scarcity curve. i.e. the price of energy won’t meaningfully exceed the cost of Solar+Batteries.

 There are a few big-picture numbers that you should be aware of.
 All figures are USD/kWh for international comparability.
 We use levelized cost of energy, which adjusts for the up-front cost of building power plants or solar arrays, asset life and tax issues.
-This means the numbers rely on a lot of assumptions, vary by country and region, and should be treated as approximate.
+These numbers are only approximate, rely on a lot of assumptions and vary by country and region.
 In general, the numbers are for new installations with recent technology.

 Solar Cost Trends